-As summer is ending many are wondering where to place the stuff they’ve collected over summer?
-While the garage is always a good place to store their belongings many don’t want it to take up space year-round.
+As summer is ending, many are wondering where to place the stuff they’ve collected over summer.
+While the garage is always a good place to store their belongings, many don’t want it to take up space year-round.
 So, the next best option to store belongings is a storage unit at a storage facility.
 However, we’ll be breaking down what not to keep inside a storage unit.

 Store Unit Rules To Abide

 Each storage facility has its own rules to abide by.
 The last thing anyone wants is for you to break them and face the penalties.
-A storage facility can take back their storage unit and force you to take back your belongings or pay a fee.
-If the person renting the storage unit doesn’t respond then the storage facility can legally sell your belongings.
-Once your property is sold then it’s tough to track down your belongings.
+A storage facility can take back its storage unit and force you to take back your belongings or pay a fee.
+If the person renting the storage unit doesn’t respond, then the storage facility can legally sell your belongings.
+Once your property is sold, then it’s tough to track down your belongings.
 It’s best to avoid this headache by simply abiding by their rules.
 Now, it’s time to go over what not to keep inside a storage unit.

 Fertilizer & Plants

 Never keep flammable items inside a storage unit.
-Flammable items like fireworks, gasoline and aerosol cans are all dangerous.
+Flammable items like fireworks, gasoline, and aerosol cans are all dangerous.
 Temperatures can reach scorching levels inside a storage unit during the summer.
-If these items combust then the fire can spread quickly.
+If these items combust, then the fire can spread quickly.
 Not only will the items inside the storage unit get destroyed, but so will the storage units next to it.
-If that happens then the entire storage unit will be in danger as well.
+If that happens, then the entire storage unit will be in danger as well.
 Thus, making the person responsible face criminal charges and fees.
 Overall, keep all of this in mind when storing items in a storage unit or when doing a storage unit move.